March ör Die

-March ör Die is the tenth studio album by British rock band Motörhead, released in July 1992.
+March ör Die is the tenth studio album by the English rock band Motörhead, released in July 1992.
 It would be the band's second and final album with WTG Records.
 The album features guest appearances by Ozzy Osbourne, Guns N' Roses guitarist Slash, and veteran drummer Tommy Aldridge.
 Aldridge stepped in after longtime member Phil Taylor was fired early in the recording process.

 Background

 After years of lackluster sales and feuds with record labels in the late 1980s, Motörhead had enjoyed an incredible turnaround by 1992.
 After the critical success of 1916, which was nominated for a Grammy, Motörhead secured a second album deal with Sony.
 In addition, frontman Lemmy had co-written four songs for Ozzy Osbourne's 1991 blockbuster album No More Tears at the invitation of Ozzy's wife and manager Sharon Osbourne, including "I Don't Want to Change the World'", "Desire", "Hellraiser", and the hit single "Mama, I'm Coming Home", generating much needed income.
 In his autobiography White Line Fever, Lemmy recalls:

 "That was one of the easiest gigs I ever had – Sharon rang me up and said, 'I'll give you X amount of money to write some songs for Ozzy', and I said, 'All right – you got a pen?'
 I wrote six or seven sets of words, and he ended up using four of them...
 I made more money out of writing those four songs than I made out of fifteen years of Motörhead – ludicrous, isn't it?!"